rFpro offers a comprehensive environment for the development, training, testing and validation of supervised Learning Autonomous Driving systems

 Sensor feeds may be labelled and can include 1st and 2nd order derivatives for moving objects, e.g. pedestrians and traffic.
 This is particularly useful for the validation of emergency prediction algorithms.

-Sensors may be placed and oriented accurately anywhere on the test vehicles with complete control over the sensor feeds’ size, resolution, field of view etc.
+Virtual sensors may be placed and oriented accurately anywhere on the test vehicles with complete control over the sensor feeds’ size, resolution, field of view etc.

-Training, testing, validating Deep Learning Autonomous Driving
+Training, testing, validating supervised Learning Autonomous Driving

 Integrating your Models and Algorithms

 rFpro makes it easy to interface your models to the virtual world.
 For example, at a simple level your algorithms and models may pass in basic driver controls, e.g. steer angle, brake or throttle commands.

 As testing develops you can simulate the dynamic behaviour of the vehicle on the sensor feeds.
 For example, to simulate the effect of vehicle motion over bumpy roads, or during rapid manoeuvres.
 Or, you might want a more accurate vehicle dynamics model so that the car behaves correctly in an emergency manoeuvre, possibly interacting with the real ABS and Stability Control systems. rFpro includes interfaces to all the mainstream vehicle modelling tools including CarMaker, CarSim, Dymola, SIMPACK, dSPACE ASM, AVL VSM, Siemens Virtual lab Motion, DYNAware, Simulink, C++ etc. rFpro also allows you to use industry standard tools such as MATLAB Simulink and Python to modify and customise experiments.